strand/make.bettermistak.es/source/resume/index.markdown

 ### Work Experience

-**Senior Software Engineer**, _Instructure_, November 2014 - Present
+**Senior Software Engineer**, _Instructure_, November 2014 - March 2016

-- Improve developer productivity and code quality with a focus on cross-team and cross-functional work.
+- Improved developer productivity and code quality with a focus on cross-team and cross-functional work.
-- Mentor and advise team members on ways to improve the maintainability, flexibility, and reusability of code and specs through pairing and code review.
+- Mentored and advised team members on ways to improve the maintainability, flexibility, and reusability of code and specs through pairing and code review.
-- Investigate ongoing issues in our legacy codebase by tracing the behavior through the stack, reading code and specs, and interviewing other engineers.
+- Investigated ongoing issues in our legacy codebase by tracing the behavior through the stack, reading code and specs, and interviewing other engineers.
-- Write well-tested, comprehensible, and maintainable code to resolve issues and build features.
-Reuse others' code and write code for reuse.
+- Wrote well-tested, comprehensible, and maintainable code to resolve issues and build features.
+Reused others' code and wrote code for reuse.

 **Teacher**, _Dev Bootcamp_, December 2013 - November 2014<br />
 **Teaching Assistant**, September 2013 - December 2013